Johncarsons/Johncarsons/README.md

 ## 📂 Projects 📂
 Here are some of my latest projects:

-1. **[KK & Co Advocates](https://github.com/Johncarsons/kkadvocates)** - This is a website for a law firm, from here one can book an appointment, contact the nearest ofice and even inquire about the Charges among others .
+1. **[KK & Co Advocates](https://github.com/Johncarsons/kkadvocates)** - This is a website for a law firm, from here one can book an appointment, contact the nearest office and even inquire about the Charges among others.
 2. **[Prestige Voyage](https://github.com/your-username/project-name)** - This is a website for a car sales company.
-From the website one can order or even purchace a Vehicle.
+From the website one can order or even purchase a Vehicle.

 ## 📫 Contact Me 📫
 - **Email**: thejohncarsons@gmail.com
 - **Instagram**: [instagram.com/jokaki.carson_](https://instagram.com/jokaki.carson_)
 - **Phone Number**: +254 711 685 266

 ⭐️ Feel free to check out my repositories and contribute! ⭐️
 <br>